American Express is well known for having some of the best travel rewards cards available.

 For Marriott Bonvoy Rewards, 5 Membership Rewards points become 6 Marriott Bonvoy points.

-We value a Marriott Bonvoy point at 1 cent, giving this transfer option a Membership Rewards point value of 1.2 cents.
+We value a Marriott Bonvoy point at 0.97 cents when redeemed for hotel stays, giving this transfer option a Membership Rewards point value of 1.16 cents.

 For Hilton Honors, 1,000 Membership Rewards points will give you 1,000 Hilton Honors points.
 A rough value for one Hilton Honors point is 0.6 cents per point.